redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 ## 1. [RedStone Core Model](https://docs.redstone.finance/docs/smart-contract-devs/get-started/redstone-core)

-In Redstone’s innovative Core Model, data is dynamically injected into user transactions achieving maximum gas efficiency.
+In RedStone’s innovative Core Model, data is dynamically injected into user transactions achieving maximum gas efficiency.
 This approach is user-friendly as the whole process fits into a single transaction.
 #### Best suited for dApps that would like access to several price feeds with frequent and cost-effective updates.

 ## 2. [RedStone Classic Model](https://docs.redstone.finance/docs/smart-contract-devs/get-started/redstone-classic)

-Redstone’s Classic model is designed for applications looking for the traditional oracle model of data being put onto the blockchain with longer intervals providing full control of the data source and the conditions for updates.
+RedStone’s Classic model is designed for applications looking for the traditional oracle model of data being put onto the blockchain with longer intervals providing full control of the data source and the conditions for updates.
 #### Best suited for dApps that require a lower frequency of data updates, fewer price feeds, or would like to be interchangeable with other oracle providers.